pg-format/pgraphs/README.md

 A property graph consists of **nodes** and **edges** between these nodes.
 Each edge can be directed or undirected.
 Each of the nodes and edges can have a set of zero or more **labels** and a set of and zero or more properties.
-**Properties** are key-value pairs where the same key may have multiple values.
+**properties** are key-value pairs where the same key may have multiple values.
-**Values** are Unicode strings or scalar values of other data types.
+**values** are Unicode strings or scalar values of other data types.

 Implementations of property graphs slightly differ in support of data types, restrictions on labels etc. The property graph model PG is aimed to be a